-i.
 Changes in fair values

 Changes in the fair value of investments and derivatives are calculated as the difference between the fair value at sale, or at balance date, and the fair value at the previous valuation point.
-All changes are recognised in the income statement.
+All changes are recognised in the statement of comprehensive income.